- John DeRosa, Associate Dean for Career Services and Employer Relations

 Associate Dean for Career Services and Employer Relations

-John R. DeRosa is the Assistant Dean for Student and Career Services at Cornell Law School.
+John R. DeRosa is the Associate Dean for Career Services and Employer Relations at Cornell Law School.
 He oversees the Career Services Office - providing comprehensive career counseling to students and alumni while managing the law school’s job fair and on-campus recruiting program.
 He also dedicates a great deal of time to developing and maintaining relationships with the many employers that actively recruit at Cornell.
 In addition to his Career Services duties, Dean DeRosa provides personal and academic counseling to students and advises the law school’s many student organizations on financial and other matters.
 He also teaches a summer judicial externship course as an adjunct professor of law.

 Dean DeRosa has been an active member of the National Association for Law Placement (“NALP”) since 1995, and he currently serves as the Vice Chair of NALP's Emerging Legal Jobs Working Group.
 He has also served as Chair of the Executive Committee of the Association of American Law Schools' Section on Student Services.
 He is currently a member of Cornell University’s Hearing and Review Boards, the Council on Mental Health and Welfare and the Student Disability Services Advisory Committee.
 He also serves on the University’s Advisory Committee for Graduate Students with Families.
 From 2009 to 2011, he served as a Cornell University Crisis Manager.
 He practiced corporate law in New York City from 1992 to 1995 while a member of the New York and New Jersey bars.
 He graduated summa cum laude from Brooklyn Law School and also holds a Bachelor of Science in Industrial and Labor Relations from Cornell University.

 Director Of Career Services